norswap/autumn/doc/autumn/guide/6-ast.md

 tried).
 This is handled automatically by Autumn, which will simply pop the values pushed by the failing parser from the stack.

-This is in fact an example of a more general principle for handling side-effects during parsing, which we introduced in the [Transactionality] section and will elaborate in [the next section].
+This is in fact an example of a more general principle for handling side effects during parsing, which we introduced in the [Transactionality] section and will elaborate in [the next section].

 [Transactionality]: 2-transactionality.md